rimutaka/posts/drafts/migration-of-cross-db-queries-and-linked-servers-from-on-prem-ms-sql-to-azure-elasticquery/readme.md

 * Commented-out lines: `^[^:]*:\d*:\s*--.*`
 * Table names for config files: `^\.\/(\w*).*(\[?(\bCITI_\w*)\]?\.\[?(\w*)\]?\.(\[?\w*\]?))`

-*I am infinitely grateful for existence of https://regexr.com and highly recommend it for your Regex experimentation.*
+*I am infinitely grateful for the existence of https://regexr.com and highly recommend it for your Regex experimentation.*

 #### Unused SQL code

-There was a good part of the codebase that was no longer used.
-Removing unused tables, views, functions and procedures could save us a lot of pain later in the process.
-In the hind sight, we should have invested some time in identifying and removing them before at the very beginning.
+There was a good part of the codebase that was no longer in use.
+Removing unused tables, views, functions and procedures saved us a lot of pain later in the process.

 Dropping unused objects is risky.
 It may take a while to trace application errors to missing objects if they were dropped by mistake.
-Instead of dropping we replaced the body with an error message in Stored Procedures:
+Instead of dropping them we replaced the body with an error message in Stored Procedures with:
 ```sql
 THROW 51000, 'Removed for Azure SQL compatibility.
 See Jira issues for details.', 1;
 ```